alastairpatrick/qos/README.md

 ### Division

 To reduce context switching overhead, qOS regulates use of the SIO integer dividers.
-Either core may at any time - including in thread mode or in an ISR - use the / or % operators for integer division or modulo.
+Either core may at any time - including in thread mode or in an ISR - use the C language / or % operators for integer or floating point division or modulo.

-Once the RTOS starts, neither core may use the floating point division or tangent functions provided by the boot ROM.
+Once the RTOS starts, neither core may manipulate the SIO integer dividers directly.
+With regard to the Pico SDK, this means do not use the hardware_divider or pico_divider modules and do not use the division and tangent subroutines in pico_float or pico_double.
+Also do not use the floating point division or tangent subroutines in the boot ROM.
 The easiest way to accomplish this is to use the software floating point subroutines provided by GCC instead of those in the boot ROM.
 Less imposing approaches might be provided in the future.

-Additionally, the functions below are available in thread mode and have lower overhead than the / and % operators.
+The functions below are available in thread mode and have lower overhead than the / and % operators.

 ```c
 int32_t qos_div(int32_t dividend, int32_t divisor);